 2.2 Data Protection and Data Spying

-With data representing crucial information about individuals, companies, or political institutions, it is mandatory to render the data unaccessible to third parties.
+With data representing crucial information about individuals, companies, or political institutions, it is mandatory to render the data inaccessible to third parties.
 In reality, it is highly idealistic to believe data security can be managed to grant complete protection.
-Countless leakings made the security issue obvious, exposing how vulnerable even government institutions are to data theft and hacking.
-A great deal of leaked emails ended careers, nourished the yellow press and made everything contained public domain – from personal preferences to the relationship status to financial conditions.
-Hence, the protection of these data evolved into a business field in its own right.
+Countless publicly covered leaks have made the security issue obvious, exposing how vulnerable even government institutions are to data theft and hacking.
+A great many leaked emails have ended careers, nourished the yellow press, and made everything contained public domain – from personal preferences to relationship status to financial conditions.
+Hence, the protection of data has evolved into a field in its own right.
 Data protection must not be mistaken for data security though.
 While the former is a legal act, the latter describes its technological implementation.